How to get your product in front of millions of potential customersIt doesn't take a Hollywood budget to get a product placement deal

-The new prime time show begins airing soon on the Fox network, and one of the episodes will feature a product from a Kleber & Associates client—Feeney CableRail architectural railing systems.
+The prime time show begins airing on the Fox network, and one of the episodes featured a product from a Kleber & Associates client—Feeney CableRail architectural railing systems.

 This is an example of a marketing tactic known as Product Placement, and it’s a great way for brands to gain media exposure, without the cash outlay of a large ad buy or sponsorship.